United Rentals Inc (URI)'s Winning Formula: Financial Metrics an

 United Rentals Inc (URI, Financial) has recently been in the spotlight, drawing interest from investors and financial analysts due to its robust financial stance.
-With shares currently priced at $649.99, United Rentals Inc has witnessed a daily loss of 0.25%, marked against a three-month change of 63.81%.
+With shares currently priced at $636.51, United Rentals Inc has witnessed a daily gain of 0.91%, marked against a three-month change of 56.74%.
 A thorough analysis, underlined by the GF Score, suggests that United Rentals Inc is well-positioned for substantial growth in the near future.

 What Is the GF Score?